salesforce/sa11y/packages/jest/README.md

     // Setup DOM to be tested for accessibility
     //...

-    // assert that DOM is accessible (using base preset-rule) await expect(document).toBeAccessible();
+    // assert that whole DOM is accessible (using base preset-rule) await expect(document).toBeAccessible();

     // Can be used to test accessibility of a specific HTML element